mliebelt/pgn-viewer/readme.md

 2. pgnView: Render a whole game, and allow to play through it.
 It may be (later) possible to add additional boards, and to disable the playing funtionality, just to show a static game (e.g. for printing it).
+3. pgnPrint: Prints a whole game (including comments and diagrams where noted) in a notation comparable to that used in books and magazines.
 3. pgnEdit: Adds editing functionality, so that the user has the option to add (or remove) variants, add comments and PGN notation, and to copy at least the current notation to the clipboard, as an